SciTools/iris/docs/src/further_topics/ugrid/data_model.rst

 Evolution, not revolution
 =========================
 Mesh support has been designed wherever possible to fit within the existing Iris model.
-Meshes concern only the spatial location of data, and can optionally be limited to just the horizontal location (e.g. X and Y).
+Meshes concern only the spatial geography of data, and can optionally be limited to just the horizontal geography (e.g. X and Y).
 Other dimensions such as time or ensemble member (and often vertical levels) retain their familiar structured format.